johnniechen/powerline/README.md

 # powerline
-Apply powerline style in shell tmux and vim environment.
+Apply powerline style in shell tmux and vim environment on Fedora 26 Linux-distro.